yobelito/source-api/README.md

         * FIREBASE_KEY - The key for the Firebase service account user
         * env - The environment - either dev or prod for which firebase environment to use
   * For deployments to Hyper:
-    * These environment variables must also be set:
+    * These environment variables must be set, in addition the ones above:
       * SSL_CERT - The SSL cert contents to use - be sure to escape newlines
       * SSL_KEY - The SSL key contents to use - be sure to escape newlines
     * To run a deployment, create a new release that is prefixed with prod-[sequence]